wso2/docs-is/en/asgardeo/docs/references/production-checklist/best-practices.md

 - **Strong authentication for Asgardeo administrators**

     It is recommended to enable strong authentication for administrators with access to your admin console.
-This can be done by users’ preference only.
+This can be done by users' preference only.
 Administrators can enable multi-factor authentication for their asgardeo account.
 [Learn more]({{base_path}}/guides/your-asgardeo/asgardeo-self-service/#enroll-totp-for-asgardeo-users)

 - **Enable account locking upon failed login attempts**